Federal Agencies Successfully Complete Actions Under President Biden’s AI Executive Order

 Agencies have successfully addressed a wide range of AI-related safety and security risks within the prescribed 180-day timeframe.
 Efforts included establishing a framework for nucleic acid synthesis screening to prevent the misuse of AI for engineering dangerous biological materials.
 Additionally, draft documents were released for public comment on managing generative AI risks and securely developing generative AI systems, among other topics.
 The National Institute of Standards and Technology led these initiatives, building on its AI Risk Management Framework, which has seen widespread adoption both domestically and internationally.

-Federal agencies have also focused on harnessing AI for positive impact, particularly in scientific research and clean energy initiatives.
-The Department of Energy has announced funding opportunities to support the application of AI for science, including energy-efficient AI algorithms and hardware.
-Pilots, partnerships, and new AI tools have been launched to address energy challenges and advance clean energy infrastructure.
+Agencies also promoted AI for scientific research and clean energy.
+The Department of Energy launched funding opportunities for AI applications in science, including energy-efficient algorithms and hardware.
+Partnerships and pilot projects tested new AI tools to address energy challenges and strengthen clean energy infrastructure.

-Additionally, efforts have been made to bring AI talent into government.
-Agencies have hired over 150 AI and AI-enabling professionals since the Executive Order was issued, with plans to hire hundreds more by Summer 2024.
-Initiatives such as the Presidential Innovation Fellows program and the Department of Homeland Security AI Corps have been established to recruit and deploy AI expertise across various government agencies.
+Agencies worked to bring more AI talent into government.
+Since the order’s release, they hired more than 150 AI professionals, with plans to recruit hundreds more by Summer 2024.
+Programs such as the Presidential Innovation Fellows and the Department of Homeland Security AI Corps helped place AI experts across agencies.

 If you have questions or concerns about how to navigate the U.S. and global AI regulatory landscape, don’t hesitate to reach out to BABL AI.
 Their Audit Experts can offer valuable insight, and ensure you’re informed and compliant.